ravinahp/changelog-cli/README.md

 - Fix login redirect issue
 ```

-## Publishing Options

-After generating your changelog, you can:

-1. **Save to File**: Save the changelog to a local file (e.g., CHANGELOG.md)
-2. **Create GitHub Release**: Publish the changelog as a GitHub release with a tag
-3. **Copy to Clipboard**: Copy the changelog to your clipboard for pasting elsewhere

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.